100 Percent Depreciation Deduction For Georgia Businesses

 • The 100-percent depreciation deduction generally applies to depreciable business assets with a recovery period of 20 years or less and certain other property.

-• The 100-percent depreciation deduction applies to qualifying property acquired and placed in service after Sept.
-27, 2017.
+The deduction applies to qualifying property that was acquired and placed in service after September 27, 2017.